responsive webpage design.

 lo fidelity concepts

 My team produced several concepts of the desktop and mobile versions at various breakpoints for user research and stakeholder input.
+Here are some examples of their wireframes.

 These concepts led to a series of customer usability studies, both online via unmoderated testing tools as well as in person at the airport.
 This research helped us determine which concepts provided the most usable navigation as well as which concepts customers preferred.